B-Interactive/cloudflare-stream-wordpress/README.md

 * If updating from version older than 1.0.6, you'll need to enter your Cloudflare API Token and Cloudflare Account ID in the configuration page.
 * Added admin setting for signed URL/token duration (default is otherwise 1 hour).
 * Added admin toggle for whether or not to use signed URLs/tokens.
+* Can select Cloudflare media domain, including new account specific sub-domain.

 To-Do